Doculus Lumus® Use Cases

 You can use your Doculus Lumus® also as a small UV torchlight so you don’t need an extra torchlight.

-Many people want to activate the incident light with their thumbs, so there is the possibility to switch from right-handed mode to left-handed mode.
+Many people want to activate the incident light with their thumbs, so there is the possibility to switch from right hand mode to left hand mode.
 How this works exactly, can be found in the user manual.

-The oblique light mode allows you to identify intaglios, embossing and colour changing Kinegrams or holograms.
+8 LEDs for automatic or manually rotating oblique light to the left or right.
+The oblique light mode allows you to identify intaglios, embossing and colour changing kinegrams or holograms.
 With the aid of 8 LEDs that successively shine on the document in 45° steps, shadows are created at heightened or deepened features (dark field illumination).
 Colour changing elements look different depending on the angle of light incidence.
 So you have the possibility of a 3D realistic detection of various sublime security features and holograms.

 You can also detect injured paper fibers (especially with 22x magnification) or distinguish real from printed signatures.